 I haven’t written anything creative other than music since I left college, and I’m loving the process.
 I’ve been writing and re-writing every morning for last two years.
 I’ve been studying and learning all those rules of style and grammar they teach at school, and then you forget.
 It’s fun to be learning some I love, it kind of reminds me of the late nights in front of Cubase trying to learn how to mix my songs.

-I’m not doing making much music at the moment, my morning hour of writing/re-writing The Man who Writes the Dreams is satisfying me creatively, so I’m not carving out any more time than that for art.
+I’m not writing making much music at the moment, my morning hour of writing/re-writing stories is satisfying me creatively, so I’m not carving out any more time than that for art.